 This is exactly what Ros and Mark were doing – consciously or unconsciously – helping young children make vital connections in their brains and bodies.
 This includes connections on a cognitive/social level in discovering their identities, expressing who they are in this clinical, often unstimulating environment, and discovering what they love and value in a way that they are not able to articulate through words.

-For the children with terminal illnesses, their world is limited to the four walls of the ward, and yet their social communications are constant through eye movement, body language, gesture and noise.
+For the children with life shortening illnesses, their world is limited to the four walls of the ward, and yet their social communications are constant through eye movement, body language, gesture and noise.
 They are also making connections on a physical/biological level – some being able to move their arms, legs, eyes, heads, fingers and toes with the music, and others who are being stimulated to stretch out and see how each part of their body works when musically motivated.
 Finally, they are making connections on a creative level in being able to make their own music and create something entirely unique, shaped by their emotional, physical and spiritual response at the time.